How Long Does Food Poisoning Last?

 The most important way to prevent food poisoning and foodborne disease is to practice safe handling of food.
 This includes practicing proper hygiene and washing hands and surfaces regularly, thoroughly cooking raw meat and eggs, avoiding cross-contamination between raw and cooked foods, refrigerating perishable items promptly after cooking or purchase, and reheating leftovers properly.

-Why Choose Regan Zambri Long as Your Washington, DC Food Poisoning Lawyer?
+Why Choose Us for Your Food Poisoning Case?

 Schedule a Free Consultation